cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Error condition:
   - None.

-> **Note:** Creating a client of a remote chain requires a `ClientState` and a `ConsensusState` (as defined in [ICS 2](../../core/ics-002-client-semantics)).
-For Tendermint clients, creating a `ConsensusState` requires setting a validator set of the remote chain (see [ICS 7](../../client/ics-007-tendermint-client/README.md#consensus-state)).
-The provider chain uses the fact that the validator set of the consumer chain is the same as its own validator set.
-The rest of information to create a `ClientState` it receives through a governance proposal.
+> **Note:** Creating a client of a remote chain requires a `ClientState` and a `ConsensusState` (as defined in [ICS 7](../../core/ics-002-client-semantics)).
+> `ConsensusState` requires setting a validator set of the remote chain.
+> The provider chain uses the fact that the validator set of the consumer chain is the same as its own validator set.
+> The rest of information to create a `ClientState` it receives through a governance proposal.

 <!-- omit in toc -->
 #### **[CCV-PCF-COINIT.1]**